-1. What is counseling or psychotherapy?
+What is psychotherapy?

-2. Why do people come to counseling?
+Why do people seek therapy?

-3. What can I expect from my first visit?
+What can I expect from my first visit?

 Before you arrive for your first visit you will receive an information packet.
 The packet includes forms that ask about your current situation and any past history that may be related to your current problems.
-During the first session your therapist will spend most of the time reviewing this information and explaining how therapy work so that you can decide whether you would like to continue with therapy.
+During the first session your therapist will spend most of the time reviewing this information and explaining how therapy works so that you can decide whether you would like to continue with therapy.

-4. What is the cost of therapy?
+What is the cost of therapy?

-5. How long are sessions?
+How long are sessions?

-6. What if I need psychological testing?
+What if I need psychological testing?